LibreTechnica/libretechnica.github.io/content/en/docs/getstarted/threatmodel.md

 --------------------

-## Political – Net Neutrality, data-protection policies, privacy laws, trusts
+## Political
+Keywords
+ - Net Neutrality
+ - Data-protection policies
+ - privacy laws
+ - anti-trust

+Examples
  - Net Neutrality gutted by regulatory capture
  - US lacks sufficient data privacy protection laws
  - There is little enforcement of anti-trust laws

 ### What you can do